deammion/Engr-Project/project_requirement/project-requirement.md

 During the operational stage the program will continue to intercept the HTTP responses from the host server, read and interpret this response and mark all ‘safe’ script tags with a nonce tag and send it to the end user.
 This is the program's main purpose, automation of CSP in regards to scripting to prevent XSS attacks.

-Any ‘unsafe’ script the program identifies will recorded and reported via the use of report-url.com
+Any script that is not marked as safe will trigger a browser warning.
+These will be collected using the third-party tool report-uri.com.

 #### 1.3.2 Product functions